 A study is offered in the special electronic circuits that include multivibrators, blocking oscillators, integrators, differentiators, clippers, clampers, sweep and counter circuits.
-In the laboratory practice is offered in the wave form analysis of these circuits and soldering tech-
+In the laboratory practice is offered in the wave form analysis of these circuits and soldering techniques, including solderless connections, wiring bundles, harness construction and repair.
+NOTE: This course is similar to Electronics 22 and is part of CORE II of the Electronics curriculum

-6 Aircraft Electronic Circuit Analysis II (4)
+6 Aircraft Electronic Circuit Analysis II (4) CSU